tomengsanchez/my-account/tracker.md

 [x] Task 1.4: User Creation Endpoint

-Built the User model (models/User.php) to interact with the database.
+- Built the User model (models/User.php) to interact with the database.

-Built the Users controller (controllers/Users.php) to handle API logic.
+- Built the Users controller (controllers/Users.php) to handle API logic.

-Successfully created the POST /users endpoint for new user registration, as documented in how_to_add_user.txt.
+- Successfully created the POST /users endpoint for new user registration.
+- Implemented OAuth server integration for user registration.
+- Added proper error handling and logging for OAuth registration flow.
+- Configured OAuth server settings in config.php.
+- Documented the registration process and configuration requirements.

 Phase 2: Frontend Core Setup and Layout
 [ ] Task 2.1: Project Setup